Moving goods from Northern Ireland to Great Britain

 Guide

 Most goods moving directly from Northern Ireland (NI) to Great Britain (GB) will not require declarations.
-However, export declarations will be required in the following limited circumstances, where goods are:
+However, export declarations are needed in the following limited circumstances, where goods are:

 On the following list of certain prohibited and restricted goods for which specific processes apply, based on binding international obligations on the UK and EU: